Camonophy/shut-your-bubble/README.md

 ## Description

-Remove text from speech bubbles in comics, cartoons, manga or similar graphical mediums to support fan translations.
+Remove text from speech bubbles in comics, cartoons, manga or similar graphical media to support fan translations.

 ## Dependencies